 This course builds on the concepts learned in Coding and Classification Systems I and II.
-Learners will gain additional theory and practice in ICD-10-CA and CCI as well as gain knowledge of different classification and abstracting systems in Canada, e.g. SNOMED, DSM, and ICD-9, and ICD-O.
+Students will gain additional theory and practice in ICD-10-CA and CCI as well as gain knowledge of different classification and abstracting systems in Canada, e.g. SNOMED, DSM, and ICD-9, and ICD-O.

-HIMP 3009 - Health Information Management III (Decision Support and Departmental Management)
+HIMP 3009 - Health Information Management III

-HIMP 3015 - Research Design & Methodology
+HIMP 3015 - Research Design and Methodology